simejanko/siol-bandwidth-meter/README.md

 # Siol bandwidth meter

-Simple script for measuring bandwidth of LAN ports on Siol's innbox v45 (might work on other Siol's routers).
+Simple script for measuring bandwidth of LAN ports on Siol's innbox v45 and v60U (might work on other Siol's routers).
 Requires no dependencies beyond Python 3.6.

 # Usage